-- Online Application - Davidson offers the option to submit Part I of an admission application online directly through the college website.
-Students must then print and complete a signature page and Part II of the application.
-Printed materials must be mailed to the Office of Admission and Financial Aid with the $50 application fee.
+- Online Application - Davidson offers the option to submit the full admission application online directly through the college website, along with the $50 application fee.

 Supporting materials for all admission applications, regardless of the format for submission, include: official high school transcripts, students may choose to share SAT or ACT test scores (visit our testing policy page for more information), and recommendations (high school counselor, teacher, and peer recommendations).
 When all materials are received, the application is considered complete and the student will receive an email notification.

 All forms required to complete an application can be found on the Davidson College website.